factopolis/factopolis/content/_index.md

 ---
-title: LieDB
+title: Factopolis
 ---

-**LieDB is not ready for public use yet**.
+**Factopolis is not ready for public use yet**.
 The software is still under heavy development, the data is woefully incomplete, and even this page is haphazardly structured and written.
 However, it should give you a decent understanding of the direction we are taking, and we would very much welcome any feedback, especially constructive criticism.

-The name "LieDB" will go away as soon as we find something better, if only because "LieDB" limits us to false claims.

-## About LieDB
+## About Factopolis

-LieDB is a collaboratively edited database of the lies politicians tell and the fact checks which test them.
-While LieDB is a fact checking site, but it takes a different approach than other fact checking sites we're aware of such as [FactCheck.org](https://www.factcheck.org/) and [PolitiFact](http://www.politifact.com/).
+Factopolis is a collaboratively edited database of the lies politicians tell and the fact checks which test them.
+While Factopolis is a fact checking site, but it takes a different approach than other fact checking sites we're aware of such as [FactCheck.org](https://www.factcheck.org/) and [PolitiFact](http://www.politifact.com/).

-LieDB doesn't really compete with traditional fact-checking sites, instead it provides a service built on top of those sites.
+Factopolis doesn't really compete with traditional fact-checking sites, instead it provides a service built on top of those sites.
 A good analogy is Wikipedia and Google; Wikipedia creates lots of great content, and Google provides a way for people to make sense of it all.
-Similarly, LieDB provides a way to navigate the work done by traditional fact checking organizations.
+Similarly, Factopolis provides a way to navigate the work done by traditional fact checking organizations.

-### LieDB is a Database
+### Factopolis is a Database

-Perhaps the most significant difference between LieDB and most other fact checking sites is that LieDB is much more structured.
-While most sites post walls of text detailing their work LieDB extracts a few select pieces of information, providing links to the original source for those who want more information.
+Perhaps the most significant difference between Factopolis and most other fact checking sites is that Factopolis is much more structured.
+While most sites post walls of text detailing their work Factopolis extracts a few select pieces of information, providing links to the original source for those who want more information.

-The data behind LieDB is freely available in machine-readable formats, for both commercial and non-commercial use.
+The data behind Factopolis is freely available in machine-readable formats, for both commercial and non-commercial use.
 This allows anyone to download the data and make something new.